 When replacing windows or doors, people can often overlook the various types of glass used in product construction.

-Choosing the right kind of glass for your project can be crucial to get the best out of the selection on offer.
+Choosing the right kind of glass for your project can be crucial to getting the most out of the selection available.
 It is not simply a matter of choosing which type of glass is the cheapest.
-And the problem today is that there are so many types of glass on offer that it can be tricky to make the right decision.
+Today, there are so many types of glass on offer that it can be tricky to make the right decision.

-At the forefront is the question of the insulating properties of different glass types, as this can be a significant factor when it comes to heating bills.
+The question of the insulating properties of different glass types is at the forefront, as this can be a significant factor when it comes to heating bills.

-Some glass treatments can let the light in and keep the heat out.
-Other types of glass can protect against harmful ultraviolet rays.
-Some types of glass will offer a greater level of security while others help keep out noise.
+Some glass treatments let light in and keep heat out.
+Other types of glass protect against harmful ultraviolet rays.
+Some types of glass offer greater security, while others help keep out noise.

 It is a matter of weighing up all the options and balancing the benefits and the costs.
 Here we explain the various types of glass to help you make the right decision.

-Plate glass is widely used in the building of homes and offices.
-Sometimes called float glass or rolled glass, it is usually made from silica with additives such as lime and magnesium and aluminium oxides, while aluminium is added to lower the melting point and improve strength.
+Plate glass is widely used in homes and offices.
+Sometimes called float glass or rolled glass, it is usually made from silica with additives such as lime, magnesium and aluminium oxides.
+Aluminium is added to lower the melting point and improve strength.
 Often called a soda-lime glass, it accounts for around 75% of all glass production.
-The Pilkington Brothers in the UK introduced the 'float glass' method of production that floated the molten glass on a bed of molten tin to output good quality sheets of plate glass, free from distortion.
+The Pilkington Brothers in the UK introduced the 'float glass' method of production, which floated the molten glass on a bed of molten tin to output good quality sheets of plate glass that were free from distortion.
 Cheap, transparent, colourless and available in large, thin sheets, float glass or plate glass has become the standard basic material for architectural and building work.
 Thicker sheet glass tends to become light green.

 One of the main disadvantages of sheet glass is its brittleness.
 Glass is hard but easily fractured and splits into many sharp fragments when broken.
 Laminated glass was developed to counteract this and offer a more robust material with all the properties of standard glass, but it is much harder to break.
 Laminated glass, sometimes called 'safety glass', offers greater durability, reduces noise, and gives higher thermal protection.
 Laminated glass also has the benefit of not breaking up into tiny shards.
 It is made by fusing two panes of glass bonded around an inner layer of a polyvinyl compound.
 It is often used for shop windows and secure buildings as it stays intact even when broken.